exasol/virtual-schemas/doc/development/static_code_analysis.md

 The SQL dialects and the metadata readers that are part of them are in many parts quite similar.
 Most duplications are one-liners that configure the behavior of a SQL dialect.
 This can't be reduced any further without sacrificing self-documentation of dialects and proper abstraction.

-Even if the duplications are only configuration and they are small, the numbers add up.
+Even if the duplications are only configurations and they are small, the numbers add up.

 Sonar does not support `@SuppressWarnings` for code duplication checks.
 The only option at the time of this writing is to exclude whole Files from the duplication check using Filename patterns.